Jennifer E. Maher

 Ph.D. in English and Modern Studies, University of Wisconsin-Milwaukee

 Dr. Maher completed a Ph.D. in English and Modern Studies from the University of Wisconsin-Milwaukee where she worked previously as a Visiting Assistant Professor teaching courses in Popular Culture, American Women's Literature, Third Wave Feminism, and Gender and the Body.
-Her most recent published research focused on the pedagogy and rhetoric of the feminist anti-pornography movement and was published in Sexing the Look in Popular Visual Culture (Cambridge Scholars, 2010).
-She has also published fiction and memoir in a variety of venues, including two Seal Press anthologies, Secrets and Confidences: The Complicated Truth about Women's Friendships and Young Wives’ Tales.
-The latter essay was praised by The Women’s Review of Books as one of the best essays in the collection, “addressing the conundrum of identity politics and love head-on.”
-Maher has frequently contributed to the thoroughly awesome magazine, Bitch: A Feminist Response to Popular Culture and her essay “Hot for Teacher: On the Erotics of Pedagogy” was featured in the collection Bitchfest: Ten Years of Cultural Criticism, praised by critics as disparate as Robin Morgan and Margaret Cho.
+Her most recent work focuses on representations of reproductive technology in popular culture (Feminist Media Studies, Nov.
+2013, Bitch: Feminist Response to Popular Cutlure, Spring 2013).
+She has also published fiction and memoir in a variety of venues, including two Seal Press anthologies, Secrets and Confidences: The Complicated Truth about Women's Friendships and Young Wives' Tales, and Brainchild Magazine.
+She has twice been nominated for a Pushcart Prize in Literature.
+Maher has frequently contributed to the thoroughly awesome magazine, Bitch: A Feminist Response to Popular Culture and her essay "Hot for Teacher: On the Erotics of Pedagogy" was featured in the collection Bitchfest: Ten Years of Cultural Criticism, an anothology of essays praised by critics as disparate as Robin Morgan and Margaret Cho.

-At Indiana University, Dr. Maher's area of expertise covers gender and popular culture; second and third wave feminism; gender and modern memoir, and feminist history/theory.
-She directs the Study Abroad Program in gender and social policy at The University of Amsterdam.
-Currently, she is working on larger projects on the gender and representation of the teacher-student relationship in popular culture, as well as assisted reproductive technology and the (hetero)familial narrative in American film.
+At Indiana University, Dr. Maher's area of expertise covers gender and popular culture; second and third wave feminism; gender and modern memoir, feminist history/theory, and the politics of reproduction.
+She recently finished teaching a class for the IU's Intensive Freshman Seminar program entitled "Blood, Babies, and Chainsaws: Femininity and Horror."
+Currently, she is working on a larger project on gender and the representation of the teacher-student relationship in popular culture, as well as assisted reproductive technology and the (hetero)familial narrative in American film.